 The gang uncovers He-Man and all his cohorts in a messy garage, and Kraig's shocked when he discovers their value.
-When Ron pries open a locked box, the guys set eyes on the most horrifying discovery ever, causing Tony to almost call it quits.
-But Kraig uncovers a piece of history that changes everything.
+When Ron pries open a locked box, the guys set eyes on the most horrifying discovery ever, causing Tony to almost call it quits, but Kraig uncovers a piece of history that changes everything.

 Happy days are here again, for real!
 The crew discovers Happy Days memorabilia, featuring the full cast of characters.
-And tons of people have Nintendo and Fisher-Price stuff stashed away, but who knew old toys could be worth this much!
+Also, tons of people have Nintendo and Fisher-Price stuff stashed away, but who knew old toys could be worth this much!
 Ron finds himself in a tight spot when he gets locked in a rabbit coupe and Kraig hits the pavement in a lightning-fast race car.

 A packed garage hides tons of odd stuff including a D-Day-themed game, a childhood toy that inspired a horror franchise and a mystery instrument potentially worth thousands of dollars that keeps Kraig guessing at the value.
-When all is said and done, the crew turns this space into a homebrewer's dream garage.
+When all is said and done, the crew turns this space into a home brewer's dream garage.